matzec42/research-discovery/aws-cloud-prac/aws-cloud-prac-sec5.md

 - Task def'ns use Docker images to launch containers

 **Launc Types - EC2 and Fargate**
-- **ECS EC2 Cluster** --- registry sthat supports ECR, DockerHub, or self-hosted
+- **ECS EC2 Cluster** --- registry that supports ECR, DockerHub, or self-hosted
 - You explicitly provision EC2 instances, you're responsible for managing EC2 instances; charged per running EC2 instance; supports EFS, FSx, and EBS integration
 - You handle cluster optimization (e.g., scaling the container instances), but you have more granular control of your infrastructure
 **ECS Fargate Cluster** --- automatically provisions resources for you